risingwavelabs/risingwave-docs/docs/intro.md

 Moreover, RisingWave’s transparent dynamic scaling and instant failure recovery mechanisms are superior to other analytical databases.

 However, RisingWave does not feature columnar storage.
-If your workloads involve ad-hoc, long-range scans rather than predefined queries, an analytical database might be a better fit.
+If your workloads mostly involve ad-hoc, long-range scans rather than predefined queries, an analytical database might be a better fit.

 ### Operational databases